GuduruMadhuSudhanReddy/e-tender-mangement-System/README.md

 Step 3: Right click on Project > Maven > Update Project > Select Project Name > Select Force Update > Update

-Step 4.1: [Only if Tomcat v8.0 is not Configured in Eclipse]: Right Click On Project > Run As > Run On Server > Select Tomcat v8.0 > (Select Tomcat V8.0 Installation Location If Asked) Next > Add <project-name> > Finish
+Step 4.1: [Only if Tomcat 9.0 is not Configured in Eclipse]: Right Click On Project > Run As > Run On Server > Select Tomcat 9.0 > (Select Tomcat 9.0 Installation Location If Asked) Next > Add <project-name> > Finish

 Step 4.2: In The Server Tab > Double Click On Tomcat Server > Ports  > Change The Port Number For Http/1.1 To 8083 > Close And Save

-Step 5: Right Click On Project > Run As > Run On Server > Select Tomcat V8.0 > Next > Add All> Done
+Step 5: Right Click On Project > Run As > Run On Server > Select Tomcat 9.0 > Next > Add All> Done

 Step 6: Check Running The Site At  <a Href="http://localhost:8083/tendermanagement/">http://localhost:8083/tendermanagement/</a> (Best Viewed in chrome desktop version)

 Step 7: Default Username And Password For Admin Is "Admin" and "Admin" respectively.
 [Case-Sensitive]

-Step 8: Default Username And Password For User Is "shashi@gmail.com" and "shashi" respectively.
+Step 8: Default Username And Password For User Is "madhusudhan@gmail.com" and "Madhu@123" respectively.